-If we could wear them every day, we probably would.
+If we could wear flip flops every day, we probably would.
 Why?
 Because flip flops feel like sunshine, warm weather, the beach, and relaxation.
-But if you’re wearing flip flops that are made with materials that are not Earth- or animal-friendly – like plastic, certain types of foam, suede, or leather – it erodes their feel-good vibe.
+But if you’re wearing flip flops that are made with materials that aren’t Earth- or animal-friendly – like plastic, certain types of foam, suede, or leather – it erodes their feel-good vibe.

 Flip flops transcend cultures, as people all over the world wear them.
-In fact, the earliest record we have of a flip flop-style sandal was the type worn by the ancient Egyptians in 1500 B.C.
-But the modern flip flops that we all know and love today were probably inspired by the Japanese zōri, which American soldiers brought back to the U.S. after World War II.
+In fact, the earliest record we have of a flip flop-style sandal was the type worn by the ancient Egyptians in 1500 BC.
+Yet the modern flip flops that we all know and love today were probably inspired by the Japanese zōri, which American soldiers brought back to the U.S. after World War II.